intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 #### Prerequisite: Install SGX Driver & Prepare Scripts

 Please check if current platform [has SGX feature](https://www.intel.com/content/www/us/en/support/articles/000028173/processors/intel-core-processors.html).
 Then, enable SGX feature in BIOS.
-Note that after SGX is enabled, a protion of memory will be assigned to SGX, and cannot be used or seen by OS.
+Note that after SGX is enabled, a portion of memory will be assigned to SGX (this memory cannot be seen/used by OS and other applications).

 Check SGX driver with `ls /dev | grep sgx`.
-If SGX driver is not installed, please install [SGX DCAP driver](https://github.com/intel/SGXDataCenterAttestationPrimitives/tree/master/driver/linux) with [install-graphene-driver.sh](https://github.com/intel-analytics/analytics-zoo/blob/master/ppml/scripts/install-graphene-driver.sh) (need root premission).
+If SGX driver is not installed, please install [SGX DCAP driver](https://github.com/intel/SGXDataCenterAttestationPrimitives/tree/master/driver/linux) with [install-graphene-driver.sh](https://github.com/intel-analytics/analytics-zoo/blob/master/ppml/scripts/install-graphene-driver.sh) (need root permission).

 ```bash
 ./ppml/scripts/install-graphene-driver.sh